2014 African Women's Handball Championship

 The 2014 African Women's Handball Championship was the 21st edition of the African Women's Handball Championship, held in Algiers and Chéraga, Algeria, from 16 to 25 January 2014.
 It acted as the African qualifying tournament for the 2015 World Women's Handball Championship in Denmark.

+Tunisia won the title beating DR Congo in the final, which was their first title in 38 years.